 Cutler & Co is the perfect example of A Melbourne Restaurant.
 Simple, bistro-like food (maybe some roasted flounder to start and then a giant rib eye to share), done in a fine dining setting that somehow also feels casual and relaxed.
 The same chef is behind a bunch of other fantastic restaurants in town, and you should definitely get to one before you leave: Cumulus Inc. is an all-day, no-reservations, small plates operation with the best tuna tartare in the city.
 Supernormal is basically the Asian version of Cumulus (although they’re only open for lunch and dinner), Ricky & Pinky is classic Australian-Chinese food gone kind of fancy inside a pub, and Marion is the ultimate in wine bars that don’t suck.
 Don’t leave town without eating at one of these places.

-Cookie is like that one sweater you have shoved in the back of your closet: sometimes you forget it’s there, but then you find it again and wonder, “why the f*ck don’t I wear this more often?”
-Not that Cookie is ever empty - you definitely don’t want to bring any almost-deaf relatives here - but it’s been around for so long and is so consistently good that Melbourne kind of takes it for granted.
+Cookie is like that one sweater that’s been shoved in the back of the closet: sometimes people forget it’s there, but then they eat here once and never forget it.
+Not that Cookie is ever empty or quiet, but it’s been around for so long and is so consistently good that Melbourne kind of takes it for granted.
 They serve some of the best Thai in town in a huge space that’s half bar, half restaurant, and fully one of our favorite places to eat in the city.

 On a quiet street in Carlton, right near Melbourne University, is a pizza place that feels like it’s actually on a quiet street in Rome.
 The menus are handwritten photocopies and often covered in red wine stains, wine is poured into tumblers, and the seating is so cramped you’ll definitely be involved in the relationship debrief happening at the table next door.
-Yes the pastas are good, but we’d advise not using too much stomach space for those - it’s all about the thin crusted, simply topped pizzas.
+Yes the pastas are good, but we’d advise not using too much stomach space for those - it’s all about the thin-crust, simply-topped pizzas.
 And that includes the dessert pizzas too.